hckmd/hckmd.github.io/japan-2023/tokyo-2.md

 After the show, we wandered around Shibuya some more and ended up in Hyakkendana.
 Hyakkendana is a district that has a lot of bars, restaurants and love hotels.
-We went to an excellent [standing bar](https://g.co/kgs/rxjDN7){:target="_blank"} that had a bunch of different craft beers called before heading back towards the train station.
+We went to an excellent [standing bar called Stand Umineko SiB100](https://g.co/kgs/rxjDN7){:target="_blank"} that had a bunch of different craft beers, before heading back towards the train station.
 On the way to the train station, we saw a bar called [The Church](https://www.google.com/maps/place/Dogenzaka+Church+-The+Church-/@35.6585972,139.6969009,15z/data=!4m6!3m5!1s0x60188d5811612fbf:0x8aa9b26f088ad26f!8m2!3d35.6585972!4d139.6969009!16s%2Fg%2F11spmnkz63?entry=ttu){:target="_blank"} and checked that out.
 It was an interesting place - the staff were dressed as nuns and the seats were arranged like pews in a church, with an altar at the front (see video above).
 We had a quick drink there and headed back to our AirBnB.

 ## Day 4